 E-commerce and retail have always been fast-paced (and even faster growing) sectors.
-But with the onset of the global COVID-19 pandemic and ensuing stay at home orders and mask mandates, e-comm shopping skyrocketed.
+But with the onset of the global COVID-19 pandemic, online shopping skyrocketed and e-commerce HR became a rapidly evolving field.

 In 2020, U.S. shoppers spent 32.4 percent more on e-commerce than 2019, and 9 out of 10 e-commerce brands saw double digit growth in 2020.
 That pace has shown no sign of slowing.
 In fact, in 2021, e-commerce in the U.S. amounted to $469.2 billion in 2021, an increase from $431.6 billion in 2020.

 Now, e-commerce companies are finding themselves operating in a changed—and changing—world.
 And companies in this sector have to reckon with the workplace pivots that come along with these changes.

 As such, the HR department at e-commerce companies is no easy place to work.
 But the challenges that come along with being in HR for e-commerce brands also bring massive opportunities for these leaders to make pivotal decisions and shape the industry’s future.

 Many of these changes and challenges—recruiting in a hot talent market, finding seasonal workers, training and onboarding in a virtual world, The Great Resignation—were already prevalent for this workforce, but many companies are still finding themselves unprepared.

 Let’s take a look at what we can expect for HR at e-commerce companies in coming years when it comes to: